aws-samples/aws-modernization-with-nirmata/content/4_Shift-Down/24_Remediations.md

 ---
-title: "Remediation" # MODIFY THIS TITLE
+title: "Remediation"
-chapter: true
+chapter: false
-weight: 44 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
+weight: 44
 ---

 Remediations are possible fixes that are suggested for Kubernetes resources when they have a violation against the best practices policies.
 They are shown in the form of a suggested resource that are generated through annotations existing within the best practices policies.